PLACING GIFTS OF THE SPIRIT IN PERSPECTIVE

 other things that come first, like love!
 So although the Spirit uses the manifestation of gifts to help us Christians to bring other people to the reality of Jesus; to build up his Church, they should not be seen as the main reason to attend church ... as exciting as they are!
-This is why I maintained elsewhere that churches should not concentrate on these spiritual events at the expense of ignoring the rest of the
+This is why I maintained elsewhere in this website that churches should not concentrate on these spiritual events at the expense of ignoring the rest of the